libsemigroups/HPCombi/BUILDING.md

 # Building HPCombi

+Note that HPCombi is a C++17 header-only library, and as such does not need to be built.
+The instructions below are only for those who wish to either run the tests, experiments, examples, or benchmarks.

-## Build Prerequisites:
+## Build prerequisites:

-- CMake 2.8 or later
+- CMake 3.8 or later

-- A recent c++ compiler.
-I have tested the code on
+- A recent C++ compiler implementing the C++17 standard.
+We routinely test HPCombi using:
-  * g++ 5.3.1, 6.2.1 and 7.1.1.
+  * gcc 9 to 12; and
-  * clang 5.0.0
+  * clang 11 to 15
-  * g++ 4.8 and 4.9 are known to be broken (I can fix it if needed at the price of some uglification of the code).

-- [optional] : Google sparsehash/dense_hash_map, sparsehash/dense_hash_set.
-  if not the less efficient standard containers will be used.

-- BOOST.test (shared library version) : needed for testing.
+  on both x86 and arm processors.

-- Your machine must support AVX instructions.
+- Your machine must support a small number of builtin functions such as `__builtin_popcnt`.

+- [optional] : Google `sparsehash/dense_hash_map` and/or `sparsehash/dense_hash_set`.

-- Doxygen for generating the API documentation (in progress).
+- [optional] Doxygen for generating the API documentation (in progress).

 ## Building